For Department Academic Schedulers

-Should be scheduled on TuTh (and according to the "Three-Unit Courses: Scheduling Pattern", below), and be scheduled back-to-back (rather than alternating with 3-unit courses).
+Two-unit courses should be scheduled on TuTh according to the "Three-Unit Courses: Scheduling Pattern" below and be scheduled back-to-back (rather than alternating with 3-unit courses).

 |Source: Course Catalog|